19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Interpretation of this Division

-30AAR\.
+56\.
 In this Division, unless the context otherwise requires —

 “business” includes affairs, property, right, obligation and liability;

-“certificate” means a certificate of transfer issued by the Minister under section 30AAT(1);
+“certificate” means a certificate of transfer issued by the Minister under section 58(1);

+[Act 31 of 2017 wef 04/06/2018]

 “debenture” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);

-“determination” means a determination made by the Authority under section 30AAS(1);
+“determination” means a determination made by the Authority under section 57(1);

+[Act 31 of 2017 wef 04/06/2018]

 “property” includes property, right and power of every description;